 As a warning, this story includes conversation about bullying and suicide.
 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting HOME to 741741.

-Riley Slane is a senior a Spanish Springs High School a member of the school's student leadership class.
+Riley Slane is a senior at Spanish Springs High School and a member of the school's student leadership class.

 “Being in leadership has made high school easy for me because I have a support system at school.
 Like, we are a giant family,” said Riley.

 It’s a space where Riley feels comfortable and has a sense of belonging.
 She’s the class historian and takes pictures of her peers at school events.